Whatchulookinat

-"Whatchulookinat" is a 2002 single released by American R&B/pop singer Whitney Houston.
-The song serves as the initial single from Houston's fifth studio album, Just Whitney.
-"Whatchulookinat" has several remixes from Thunderpuss, Full Intention, Junior Vasquez, Peter Rauhofer, Razor 'N Guido and P. Diddy.
+"Whatchulookinat" is a song by American singer Whitney Houston.
+One of the few songs she co-wrote, co-writers include Michael Andre Lewis, Tammie Harris, and Jerry Muhammad.
+The track was produced by Houston's husband Bobby Brown and Muhammad 2G.
+Lyrically the song was aimed at critics that were attacking her image at the time.
+It was serviced to radio on August 5, 2002, via Arista Records, as the lead single to her fifth studio album Just Whitney (2002).
+Multiple remixes were also made from producers such as Thunderpuss, Full Intention, and Junior Vasquez.

-The song was seen as an attack on the media for the negative attention it gave to her life at the time.
+The track received mostly negative reviews from music critics and was an underwhelming success, only hitting number 96 on the Billboard Hot 100 while cracking the top ten in five countries.

 Composition

 "Whatchulookinat" was produced by Bobby Brown and Muhammad 2G and written by Whitney Houston, Andre Lewis, Tammie Harris, Jerry Muhammad.

 The song was Houston's response to what she felt was intense and sometimes unfair and inaccurate media criticism at the time.
 "My following is real strong/ Try so hard to show the whole world what I do/ Now I'm turnin' the cameras back on you/ Same spotlights that once gave me fame/ Tryin' to dirty up Whitney's name," Houston sings.
 She then laments about people who've been "messing with [her] reputation" and "concentration" and don't "even have no education" on the chorus, singing, "I feel your eyes on me/ You been telling lies on me".